pharo-open-documentation/pharo-wiki/General/DeployYourPharoApplication.md

 DisplayScreen hostWindowIcon: (FileLocator imageDirectory / 'testLogo.ico') asFileReference fullName.
 ```

-## Sign your application on Windows and OSX

-> TODO

 ## Deploy a Seaside application

 This section will cover a specific kind of deployment: the deployment of a web application with Seaside.